 4).
 An ambiguous golf club from 1900- $4810

 Although the origin of Golf as a game is unknown, one thing we do know is that it was quite big in the 1900’s.
 A mystery Gold Club stamped as ‘AGH Askew’ was sold in Bonhams Sporting and Golf Memorabilia sale for £3,120 ($4810) in February.
 But no one of that name is recorded as a professional.

 3).
 One of the most magnificent books in the entire library of golf- $10,200

 A large paper edition of The Royals and Ancient Game of Golf sold at PBA Galleries’ Fine Golf Books & Memorabilia sale, by Joseph Murdoch in February for $10,200.
 The rarest and most desired edition of the classic tome is described as one of the most magnificent books in the entire library of golf.

 2).
 The finest Bobby Jones signed photograph on Earth- $13,145

 Bobby Jones, the golf legend of the 1930’s poses with the gleaming treasures of those wins; the Victory cups of the British Amateur, the British Open, the US Open and the American Amateur in the photo on display at the National Sports Collectors Convention in Anaheim.

 1).
 Craig Campbell’s portrait of Jack Nicklaus, ‘the greatest golfer’-$18,000

 Jack Nicklaus has had a career spanning a quarter of a century and 100 major championships and many major titles in his kitty.
-Scottish artist Craig Campbell has created a portrait of the Golf sensation, Jack Nicklaus which was sold at Bonhams for whopping $27,800.
+Scottish artist Craig Campbell has created a portrait of the Golf sensation, Jack Nicklaus, which was sold at Bonhams for a whopping $27,800.